 As noted in the Prevention Can’t Work and Problems are Irrelevant! post, a prevention and problem focus is not a path to improvement.
-I only noted that prevention and problem elimination does not improve, however some research has now demonstrated that prevention efforts can be harmful.
-In other words, prevention effors can actually makes things worse than if nothing was done at all.
+I only noted that prevention and problem elimination does not improve.
+However, some research has now demonstrated that prevention efforts can be harmful.
+In other words, prevention efforts can actually make things worse than if nothing was done at all.
 The Scared Straight! program provides an example.

-Studies of results from a number of Scared Straight programs showed that those in the program had increased crime rates and higher re-offense rates than those in control groups.
-Though they are unsure why, this peer reviewed research suggests that a focus on prevention caused more harm than doing nothing.
-This example suggests a need to focus on causing more good, not just less bad.
+Studies of results from several Scared Straight programs showed that those in the program had increased crime rates and higher re-offense rates than those in control groups.
+Though they are unsure why this peer reviewed research suggests that a focus on prevention caused more harm than doing nothing.
+This example suggests focusing on causing more good, not just less bad.

 “Field of Dreams Illusion”

-It is as if we have fall under a spell and believe the 1989 movie “Field of Dreams” when they said, “If you build it, they will come”.
-That is a dream, it takes more to create a new reality, specifically it takes action to create a desired reality.
+It is as if we have fallen under a spell and believe the 1989 movie “Field of Dreams” when they said, “If you build it, they will come”.
+That is a dream.
+It takes more to create a new reality, specifically, it takes action to create a desired reality.

 Thinking too Small

-Focusing on problems or prevention is “thinking too small” and it is easier.
-Deciding what you don’t want is simple, putting in place what you do want is harder and takes more effort.
-As an example, it is easier to not like where we live, however as Melody Warnick and other demonstrate, creating attachment to place and having a higher quality of life takes action.
+Focusing on problems or prevention is “thinking too small,” and it is easier.
+Deciding what you don’t want is simple.
+Putting in place what you do want is harder and takes more effort.
+As an example, it is easier to not like where we live.
+However, as Melody Warnick and others demonstrate, creating an attachment to a place and having a higher quality of life takes action.

-Simon Sinek has offered and provided many valuable resources including his excellent book, Start with Why: How Great Leaders Inspire Everyone to Take Action.
+Simon Sinek has offered and provided many valuable resources, including his excellent book, Start with Why: How Great Leaders Inspire Everyone to Take Action.
 I highlighted some of his work in this post, Talk without Your Phone – Everything can Benefit.
-Besides all that, he also has a good podcast called “A Bit of Optimism…” I listened to episode #57 when he talks with Pat Berges and he explains how he took action to cause what he wanted.
-Throughout the episode he discusses how his actions are what created the reality he desired so it I am adding it to this post because it seemed relevant.
+Besides all that, he also has a good podcast called “A Bit of Optimism…” I listened to episode #57 when he talks with Pat Berges, and he explains how he took action to cause what he wanted.
+Throughout the episode, he discusses how his actions created the desired reality, so I am adding it to this post because it seemed relevant.